stevescia/Quantum-Hello-world/README.md

 # Hello-Quantum-world

 Beginner's cirq program to display the canonical hello world string - using a quantum communication protocol, superdense coding.

+# Quantum Communication Protocol: Superdense coding

 From wikipedia:
 "Superdense coding is the underlying principle of secure quantum secret coding.
 The necessity of having two qubits to decode the information being sent eliminates the risk of eavesdroppers intercepting messages."

+# textbook example

 Starting with an example of superdense encoding from Jack Hidary's book "Quantum Computing; An applied approach", I modified the example code to superdense encode the canonical "hello world" string for a starter application.
 In the book's original example: